 John is currently a Non-Executive Director of the Channel Islands Financial Ombudsman and of the Guernsey Data Protection Authority.
-He is Chairman of Guernsey Employment Trust.
+He is a non-voting member of the States of Guernsey Transport Licensing Authority.

 Before moving to Guernsey in 2003, John worked with the largest telecoms provider in Australia, Telstra, and the Irish telecoms regulator, Comreg, where he was involved with the introduction of competition to the communications market there.